 “[The CTL’s teaching observation service] is a great chance to receive feedback in an extremely professional, detailed, helpful, and confidential way.
 It is a chance to reflect on your teaching practices, to be prepared to answer questions on your lesson plan and your teaching methodologies, and ultimately to improve as an instructor.”

 How can I arrange a teaching observation?

 Teaching Observations are offered during the fall and spring semesters.
-In Fall 2018, Teaching Observations will be conducted between Monday, September 17th and Friday, November 16th, though you may request an observation beginning on August 1st, 2018.
+In Spring 2019, Teaching Observations will be conducted between Monday, February 4 and Friday, April 12, though you may request an observation any time after December 10, 2018.
 To arrange for a teaching observation, please submit the online request form at least two weeks prior to the date when you would like to be observed.
 A teaching observation consultant will follow up to discuss your goals for student learning and for the observation.